About the SAWMPO

 Establishment of the Staunton-Augusta-Waynesboro Metropolitan Planning Organization

-The MPO was created through a Memorandum of Understanding (MOU) between the local jurisdictions in the urbanized area, including the Cities of Staunton and Waynesboro, Augusta County, and the Secretary of Transportation for the Commonwealth of Virginia.
+The SAWMPO was created through a Memorandum of Understanding (MOU) between the local jurisdictions in the urbanized area, including the Cities of Staunton and Waynesboro, Augusta County, and the Secretary of Transportation for the Commonwealth of Virginia.
 The MOU was adopted by the MPO at its first meeting, held on August 13, 2012, circulated to the local governments for adoption, and was executed on November 7, 2012.
-The MPO designated the Central Shenandoah Planning District Commission (CSPDC) to serve as the staff to the MPO.
+The MPO designated the Central Shenandoah Planning District Commission (CSPDC) to serve as the staff of the MPO.

 What is a Metropolitan Planning Organization?